gjbunyea/www/_portfolio/shamslam.md

 toc: true
 toc_sticky: true
 ---
-ShamSlam is a card game to teach coping strategies for Impostor Syndrome.
-We were inspired to create a game about Impostor Syndrome based on our own personal experiences.
+ShamSlam is a card game to teach coping strategies for Impostor Syndrome (IS).
+We were inspired to create a game about IS based on our own personal experiences.

 This project is still in development, as we prepare for submission to the Games for Change Awards 2020.